iamkirankumaryadav/Library/Data Engineering/Terms.md

 **Why use data lake?**
 - **Flexibility:** Data lakes store everything
 - **Scalability:** Handle massive amount of data, ideal for big data applications.
-- **Cost-effective:** Storing raw data is cheaper as compared to storing processed data.
+- **Cost-effective:** Storing raw data is cheaper than storing processed data.
 - **Unleashing potentials:** A goldmine for data scientists and analysts (Explore trends, identify patterns, develop new insights)

 **Use cases:**